Gramigna, a new pasta discovery!

 I’m not sure if the pasta was deliberately named after the grass, but it’s unusual squiggly shape could perhaps be likened to the first shoots of growing plants.
 Gramigna was originally used only as a fresh pasta, however nowadays a number of pasta makers produce a dry version, which is actually squiggier than the fresh one!
 It’s also one of the few dried pasta types that is made with egg.

 My first experience cooking and eating gramigna was a joy.
-I’ll be posting the recipe for Gramigna with sausage shortly and hope that some of my readers will have the pleasure of being able to try it for themselves too.
+Take a look at the recipe for Gramigna with sausage I hope that some of my readers will have the pleasure of being able to try it for themselves too.
 If you can find gramigna, that is!